joncursi/cheddur-whitepaper/whitepaper.md

     \vspace{5mm}

-    {\centering{}Cheddur 2.0 is a Yelp-like social network that aligns the interests of cryptocurrency beginners, cryptocurrency experts, and cryptocurrency companies.
-Users are rewarded for creating and curating high-quality cryptocurrency reviews and other forms of user-generated content on the platform.
-This is done by introducing a new utility token, CHDR (\text{\sout{U}}), which utilizes industry-leading "Proof of Brain" properties to accurately and transparently reward individuals who make subjective contributions to our community.
+    {\centering{}Cheddur 2.0 is a Yelp-like social network for all things crypto that aligns the interests of cryptocurrency beginners, cryptocurrency experts, and crypto companies (coins, tokens, and ÐApps).
+This is done by introducing a new utility token, CHDR (\text{\sout{U}}), which utilizes industry-leading "Proof of Brain" properties to accurately and transparently reward individuals who make subjective contributions to the Cheddur community.
+Users earn \text{\sout{U}} tokens for creating and curating high-quality content on the platform, and crypto companies spend
+      \text{\sout{U}} tokens on the platform to grow their communities of users and investors.
 Cheddur 2.0 will be the first platform to apply this technology to reviews, and in doing so, aims to bring safety, order, and accountability to the cryptocurrency ecosystem.
     }

   \end{minipage}